 Wellspring Associates (majority owner), along with Neil Young, purchase Lionel Trains, Inc. (and thus American Flyer), and created the new "Lionel, LLC".
 Richard

 Kughn remains on board as a minority owner.

 The S/Sn3 Modeling Guide ceases publication.

 Richard Bendever bought the rights to publish the S/Sn3 Modeling Guide, and renamed it 1:64 Modeling Guide.
 A few years after Richard ceased

 Sanda Kan, which is a major manufacturer in China for model train products, and at this time was owned by J.P.
 Morgan, was taken over by its dominant Chinese rival

 Kader Industrial.
-Sanda Kan was experiencing severe production and mounting debt problems.
+Sanda Kan was experiencing severe production, and mounting debt, problems.
 (As an aside, Kader owns the Bachmann, Palitoy, Liliput, Graham Farish,

 Kader Industrial, parent company of Sanda Kan, announces that it will no longer accept orders from 60 of its 80 clients.
 All model railroad scales were affected by

-this, but in the S-scale world, S-Helper Service, American Models, American S Gauge, and S Scale America (owned by Des Plaines Hobbies) were hit hard.
+this, but in the S-scale world, S-Helper Service, American Models, American S Gauge, and S Scale America (by then owned by Des Plaines Hobbies) were hit hard.